vijishmadhavan/Toon-Me/README.md

 4 click on "copy image address".

-5 Paste it on the below url space.
+5 Paste it on the url space provided, and run it.

 ![Imgur](https://i.imgur.com/rDjaWjx.jpg)